sematext/sematext-agent-java/docs/metrics-yaml-format.md

 ```

 ## DB Vertical Model
-In the case of DB source, the metrics to be collected can be present in a single row or in multiple rows,
-with each row containing the metric name and value.
+In case of DB source, the metrics to be collected can be present in a single row or in multiple rows, with each row containing the metric name and value.
 In such cases, you can set `dbVerticalModel` to `true`.
-For example,
-for the table below, `dbVerticalModel` will be set to true.
+For example, for the table below, `dbVerticalModel` will be set to true.

 ```
 ┌─event───────────────────────────────────┬─────────value─┐
 │ Query                                   │        335485 │